Rent and other charges

 Rent is the most important bill to pay.

-There are different ways to pay your rent, follow the link to see our "Rent payments".
+There are different ways to pay your rent.
+Visit our Service charges webpage for more information.

 When you signed your tenancy agreement, you made an agreement to pay your rent in full and on time.